 The amount of estimated expenses for market measures is recognized as accrued expenses other than accrued warranty costs when market measures based on notifications to government authorities are deemed to be necessary.
 In estimating expenses, the estimated accrual is calculated based on the number of applicable model on the markets, the expected implementation rates of market measures, the cost of market measures and other cost per unit.
 The expected implementation rates of market measures are estimated based on historical results by sales region, brand, and age of product portfolio.
-Service cost recorded in the consolidated financial statements for the fiscal year 2021 is \(\frac{1}{2}72,184\) million.
+Service cost recorded in the consolidated financial statements for the fiscal year 2023 is $\pm 69,052$ million.

-The Company checks trends in market measures every quarter, and additional accrued expenses may be recorded or reversed if actual accruals differ from estimates.
+The Company checks trends in market measures every quarter, and additional accrued expenses may be recorded or reversed if actual accruals differ from estimates due to unexpected increase or decrease in number of market measures.

-7. Additional information
+6. Additional information

-(1) Litigation for damages related to vehicle distribution agreement dispute
+(Litigation for damages related to vehicle distribution agreement dispute)

 On July 4, 2019, Al Dahana filed a lawsuit against the Company, its consolidated subsidiary, Nissan Middle East FZE and its equity-method affiliate, Nissan Gulf FZCO, in the Dubai Court of First Instance in relation to a vehicle distribution agreement dispute.
 On September 29, 2021, the Dubai Court of First Instance ruled that the Company and Nissan Middle East FZE must pay AED 1,159,777,806.50 plus interest.
-Although the Company maintains that it has fully complied with its contractual obligations and has filed an appeal against this court judgment, the Company has recorded the amount of judgment plus interest totaling \(\frac{x}{3}\)8,758 million under "Selling, general and administrative expenses" considering the ruling at the time of this court judgment.
+The Company had recorded the amount of judgment plus interest totaling \$38,758 million under "Selling, general and administrative expenses" considering the ruling in the second quarter of the fiscal year ended March 31, 2022.